 Michael has had works commissioned by middle schools, high schools, universities, and professional ensembles in the United States, Canada, and the United Kingdom.
 His music has been performed by internationally renowned performers including Alex Boyé, the Canadian Brass, and Pro Coro Canada.

-Most recently, Mike was selected as the newest composer for Brigham Young University-Idaho's acclaimed Sacred Music Series, with his piece for choir, The Mount of Olives, being the first to be commissioned for a new branch of the project, involving writing smaller pieces for each of the school's top ensembles.
+Most recently, Mike was selected for Brigham Young University-Idaho's acclaimed Sacred Music Series, with his piece for choir, The Mount of Olives, being the first to be commissioned for a new branch of the project, involving writing smaller pieces for each of the school's top ensembles.

-Michael currently lives in Albany, Oregon, with his wife, Helen, and their two children, Eli and Sophie.
+Michael currently lives in Salem, Oregon, with his wife, Helen, and their two children, Eli and Sophie.